Dioecy: From monoecy

-Dioecious flowering plants can evolve from monoecious ancestors that have flowers containing both functional stamens and functional carpels.
+Dioecious flowering plants can evolve from monoecious ancestors that had flowers containing both functional stamens and functional carpels.
 Some authors argue monoecy and dioecy are related.

 In the genus Sagittaria, since there is a distribution of sexual systems, it has been postulated that dioecy evolved from monoecy through gynodioecy mainly from mutations that resulted in male sterility.
 However, since the ancestral state is unclear, more work is needed to clarify the evolution of dioecy via monoecy.

 From hermaphroditism

 Dioecy usually evolves from hermaphroditism through gynodioecy but may also evolve through androdioecy, through distyly or through heterostyly.
 In the Asteraceae, dioecy may have evolved independently from hermaphroditism at least 5 or 9 times.
 The reverse transition, from dioecy back to hermaphroditism has also been observed, both in Asteraceae and in bryophytes, with a frequency about half of that for the forward transition.

 In Silene, since there is no monoecy, it is suggested that dioecy evolved through gynodioecy.